Bordered by the St. Lawrence River, this scenic region stretches from Montmorency Falls to Mont-Sainte-Anne.

 Running through Côte-de-Beaupré's picturesque countryside is one of North America's oldest roads.
-Follow Route de la Nouvelle-France (Avenue Royale) back through four centuries of history and discover magnificent homes from the 18th and 19th centuries; Moulin du Petit Pré, Québec's oldest operating flour mill (it's a vineyard, too!); churches from over two hundred years ago; and historic family farms.
+Follow Route de la Nouvelle-France (Avenue Royale) back through four centuries of history and discover magnificent homes from the 18th and 19th centuries; the Aux Trois Couvents, rich in history and artifacts representing the area’s territory; churches from over two hundred years ago and historic family farms.

 Often referred to as Québec's breadbasket, Côte-de-Beaupré has deep agricultural roots running back to the First Nations and New France's earliest settlers.
 Today you can sample farm-fresh produce throughout the region, and also discover other local delicacies.

-While you're at it, why not visit some of the region's economuseums where local artisans showcase their skills—like the Musée de l'Abeille-Honey Economuseum and Atelier Paré, renowned for its wood sculptures.
-If you're on the hunt for works by local artists, be sure to check out the numerous local art galleries and boutiques, such as Albert-Gilles Copper Art.
+While you're at it, why not visit some of the various art and cultural creators of the Circuit des créateurs de la Côte-de-Beaupré.
+In addition, discover where local artisans showcase their skills—like at Atelier Paré, renowned for its wood sculptures.
+If you're on the hunt for works by local artists, be sure to check out the numerous local art galleries and boutiques, such as Albert Gilles Copper Art.

 Cycling enthusiasts can also travel Route de la Nouvelle-France at their own pace on the Marie-Hélène-Prémont bike trail.